Intensity Modulated Radiation Therapy (IMRT)

 What types of tumors are being treated with IMRT?

 Because almost all tumors are surrounded by healthy tissues, IMRT can be applied to virtually any part of the human anatomy.
 The benefits of enhanced tumor control and reduced damage to normal tissue can be realized for most tumors suitable for radiation treatment, regardless of their size and shape.
-We are currently conducting clinical trials using this exciting, new technology to treat head and neck, lung, esophageal, prostate, breast and spinal tumors.

 What are the side effects of IMRT?